raedhussein/hello-world/README.md

 # hello-world

-I like python and C
+I like Python & Go